wlieurance/lleiadb/README.md

 Rscript create_db.R database_name database_user
 ```

+See `help(create.lleiadb)` for R command line help.

 Database user (database\_user) must already be present in the postgres server, but if database\_name is not found, the script attempts to create it by connecting to the user's default database with the password provided.
 This can be accomplished with a new install of postgres by setting database\_user=postgres.
 If no password is provided, the user will be asked for it interactively.

 ### Loading Data
-Database loading is accomplished through the *import.R* script.
+Database loading is accomplished through the *import.R* script or directly in R via the *import.to.post* function.
 The command line arguments and options which this script can accept can be seen by running:
 ```
 Rscript import.R -h
 ```